Mark Stevens (venture capitalist)

-Mark Stevens (born 1960) is an American billionaire venture capitalist, and a partner at S-Cubed Capital in Menlo Park, California.
+Mark Anthony Stevens (born February 17, 1960) is an American billionaire venture capitalist, and a partner at S-Cubed Capital based in Menlo Park, California.
 He was previously with Intel and Sequoia Capital.
-He serves on the board of Nvidia, and is an investor in the Golden State Warriors of the National Basketball Association.
+He is on the board of Nvidia, and a part owner of the Golden State Warriors of the National Basketball Association.
+As of September 2025, Forbes estimated his net worth at $10.5 billion.

-Education and career
+Early life

-Stevens earned bachelor's and master's degrees from the University of Southern California, and an MBA from Harvard Business School.
+Stevens was born in Los Angeles County, California to Richard Stevens, a U.S. Navy veteran and an environmental test engineer at Hughes Aircraft Company, and Italian American Carmela Larocca, a former administrative assistant at Hughes Aircraft Company.
+Stevens has a sister.
+Stevens grew up in Culver City, California, and graduated from Culver City High School.
+Stevens then attended and earned bachelor's degrees in electrical Engineering and economics in 1981 and a master's degree in computer engineering in 1984 from the University of Southern California.
+Stevens then earned an MBA from Harvard Business School in 1989.
 During his time at USC, Stevens was a member of the Phi Kappa Psi fraternity.

 Career

 Stevens joined Intel in 1982, then a mid-sized company about to capitalize on the PC boom.
-He joined as a technical salesperson and worked in a variety of marketing and sales roles while also earning his master's degree in Computer Engineering from USC.
-He left in 1987 to receive his MBA from Harvard Business School.
+He joined as a technical salesperson and worked in a variety of marketing and sales roles while also earning his master's degree in computer engineering from USC.
+He left in 1987 to pursue an MBA at Harvard Business School.

 In 1989, Stevens became a partner at Sequoia Capital and began to concentrate on semiconductor, software, and systems-related investments.
 Over the years, he became a rising star on Forbes magazine's Midas List of top 100 venture capitalists, climbing as high as 10th place.
 He served as a director of at least 12 companies during this time.
+Stevens invested in Nvidia in 1993 and joined its board of directors that same year, remaining on the board until 2006 and rejoining in 2008.
+As of mid-2024, he was the second largest insider shareholder, with holdings valued at nearly $5 billion.

 Stevens was previously one of the five voting partners at Sequoia Capital who were jointly responsible for some of the high-tech industry's most successful investments: Google, Yahoo!, Nvidia, YouTube, and others.
-He is the founder of and currently affiliated with S-Cubed capital.
+He is the founder and a partner of S-Cubed Capital.